No Longer an Alias! Farewell, “Ross”!

 Plus, having an alias makes me sound like a Mission-Impossible agent, infiltrating manufacturing plants and dealer parking lots in pursuit of closely guarded industry secrets, and that sounds a lot more badass than “RV blogger, Anon.”

-You can read the details of my personal story below (it’s full of gun runners, scantily-clad women, me walking away from fireball explosions, and other typical how-I-became-an-engineer stories).
+You can read the details of my personal story below (it’s full of gun runners, scantily clad women, fireball explosions, and other typical how-I-became-an-engineer origin stories).

-The industry suffers from lackluster reliability of the supply chain, a chaotic distributed warranty system, insufficient dealer technical training, and a race for the lowest price.
+I love RVs, and I love the RV industry.
+But IMHO, the industry has some problems: lackluster reliability of the supply chain, a chaotic distributed warranty network, insufficient dealer technical training, rushed design engineering (cough, cough), and a race for the lowest price.

 Lots of companies are bucking the trend.
 They work hard to introduce new technologies and overhaul their supply chains.
-I work with (and for) some excellent companies that couldn’t be more honest, hardworking, and customer-centric.
+I’ve worked with (and for) some excellent companies that couldn’t be more honest, hardworking, and customer-centric.

 But when the bulk of the industry is controlled by a dozen companies, progress remains slow.
 We’re toddlers, not sprinters.